SFDO-Tooling/Snowfakery/docs/index.md

 makes it easy to use the Python command 'pip' to manage your Python environment.
-For example you could install Python using the standard installers from `python.org` and then you would do these commands to create and use a venv with the Postgres plugin:
+For example you could install Python using the standard installers from `python.org` and then you would run the following commands to create and use a venv with the Postgres plugin:

 ```bash